osm-search/Nominatim/docs/admin/Installation.md

 ### Hardware

 A minimum of 2GB of RAM is required or installation will fail.
-For a full planet import 32GB of RAM or more are strongly recommended.
+For a full planet import 64GB of RAM or more are strongly recommended.
+Do not report out of memory problems if you have less than 64GB RAM.

-For a full planet install you will need at least 700GB of hard disk space (take into account that the OSM database is growing fast).
+For a full planet install you will need at least 800GB of hard disk space (take into account that the OSM database is growing fast).
 SSD disks will help considerably to speed up import and queries.

-On a 6-core machine with 32GB RAM and SSDs the import of a full planet takes a bit more than 2 days.
+Even on a well configured machine the import of a full planet takes at least 2 days.
 Without SSDs 7-8 days are more realistic.

 ## Setup of the server